Dead Effect: Reception

 Dead Effect has received mixed to positive reviews.
 The iOS version holds an aggregate score of 70 out of 100 on Metacritic, based on ten reviews, and 70.62% on GameRankings, based on eight reviews.

-TouchArcade's James Paterson was impressed, scoring the game 4 out of 5.
+TouchArcades James Paterson was impressed, scoring the game 4 out of 5.
 Although he was critical of the lack of originality in the plot, the poor voice acting, the absence of a run ability and no online multiplayer mode, he concluded that "at its core, Dead Effect is yet another fun shooter featuring everyone's favorite reanimated beings.
 You won't find anything new, but it offers a decent challenge, and has some great replayability in survival mode and trying to earn all the achievements.
 If you're a fan of violent, bloody, horror themed games, you'll find a good distraction in this one."

 Modojo's Chris Buffa also scored the game 4 out of 5.
 He found the voice acting to be so bad, that it helped the game, by introducing unintended comic elements into an otherwise serious story.
 He concluded that "Dead Effect entertains despite following the same route we've seen in countless zombie games.
 Bottom line, it's a good start to what should become an even greater experience in the months ahead.
 Zombies in space?
 Sure, why not?"

-Pocket Gamer's Harry Slater scored the game 7 out of 10, writing "There may not be much in the way of subtlety in Dead Effect, and it might not rank among the most innovative games on the App Store, but there's a lot of gory, mindless fun here.
+Pocket Gamers Harry Slater scored the game 7 out of 10, writing "There may not be much in the way of subtlety in Dead Effect, and it might not rank among the most innovative games on the App Store, but there's a lot of gory, mindless fun here.
 And sometimes that's all you really want from a game.
 A big silly shooter with lots of zombies to plough through, Dead Effect is far from a classic.
 But it is brainless fun."

-148Apps' Blake Grundman scored the game 3.5 out of 5, writing "It isn't anything overly special, but it is a passable first person shooter on a platform already littered with far less fruitful attempts.
+148Apps Blake Grundman scored the game 3.5 out of 5, writing "It isn't anything overly special, but it is a passable first person shooter on a platform already littered with far less fruitful attempts.
 Those looking to indulge their inner B movie lover need look no further."

 MacLifes Chris Pereira was less impressed, scoring the game 2 out of 5, and writing "The weapons, setting, music, and enemies are all uninspired, and the gunplay is too weak to compensate.
 As a result, Dead Effect is a thoroughly run-of-the-mill first-person shooter."
 He was critical of the controls, the similarity of the levels, the enemy AI, the dialogue and the voice acting.
 Although he praised the sound effects, he concluded that "for every positive element there's something to gripe about on the other end, whether it's the dull upgrade system or unremarkable shooting.
 Dead Effect is an uninspired first-person shooter that does nothing original, proving most memorable for its hilariously awful dialogue."